Republican Youngkin's win in Virginia plots party's path for 2022 elections - NewsBreak

 Republican Youngkin's win in Virginia plots party's path for 2022 elections

-WASHINGTON, Nov 3 (Reuters) - Republican Glenn Youngkin's victory in the Virginia governor's election on Wednesday could provide his party with a blueprint for how to retake majorities in Congress next year by wooing suburban moderates without alienating Donald Trump's supporters.
+WASHINGTON (Reuters) -Republican Glenn Youngkin’s victory in the Virginia governor’s election on Wednesday could provide his party with a blueprint for how to retake majorities in Congress next year by wooing suburban moderates without alienating Donald Trump’s supporters.

 The former private equity executive’s approach of rallying parents angry about the way schools have handled COVID-19 and teach about racism and gender may serve as a model for Republicans across the country.